 We met with the mayor of a town not so far from Little Rock and our visit blew my mind and reset my perspective on small town living.
 Here’s some facts about this tiny dot on the map:

-# of stores with processed foods in town limits: 2
+-Stores with processed foods in town limits: 2

-# of stores with fresh, unprocessed food: Zero
+-Stores with fresh, unprocessed food: Zero

-# of community buildings owned by the town: Zero
+-Community buildings owned by the town: Zero

 The mayor, with a weariness caused by many years of little progress, described to us the dire situation as she gave us a tour.
 She has many projects that are doomed to never start due to lack of funding.